eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

     you've received the answers and updated the design to reflect them, you can remove this section.
 -->

-There are two more potential ideas that I have left out of the RFC body because they could be considered more stylistic in nature.
-I am in favor of them, so if people are interested, I could elevate them to the RFC body (or they could be considered in a separate RFC).

-1. Disallow repeating the test case `code` as `output` for non-fixable test cases.
-Instead, either use `output: null` or omit `output` to clearly and concisely indicate that a test case produces no autofix.
-This is based on the [eslint-plugin/prefer-output-null](https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/master/docs/rules/prefer-output-null.md) lint rule.
-2. Disallow identical test cases.
-This is based on the [eslint-plugin/no-identical-tests](https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/master/docs/rules/no-identical-tests.md) lint rule.

 ## Help Needed